lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/subword-embedding.md

 print(list(token_freqs.keys()))
 ```

-Note that the result of byte pair encoding depends on the dataset being used.
-We can also use the subwords learned from one dataset
-to segment words of another dataset.
-As a greedy approach, the following `segment_BPE` function tries to break words into the longest possible subwords from the input argument `symbols`.

 Observe que o resultado da codificação do par de bytes depende do conjunto de dados que está sendo usado.
 Também podemos usar as sub-palavras aprendidas com um conjunto de dados
 para segmentar palavras de outro conjunto de dados.